The Fitbit Ace 3 is a great fitness tracker for your little one - CNN Underscored

 The app walks the parent through the initial setup and then finishes by teaching the child how to use their new fitness tracker.
 And don’t worry, your child can’t leave the kid’s view section of the app to access your Fitbit account unless they know your password.

-In the app, your child can turn notifications for messages and incoming calls on, set up their sleeping schedule, adjust daily goals and even change clock faces.
+In the app, your child can turn on notifications for messages and incoming calls, set up their sleeping schedule, adjust daily goals and even change clock faces.

 In total, there are 28 different clock faces.
 Designs range from basic numbers to interactive characters.
-There’s a rocket ship clock face that slowly lifts off as your child progresses towards their step goal throughout the day.
+There’s a rocket ship clock face that slowly lifts off as your child progresses toward their step goal throughout the day.
 Depending on the face your child is using, they can tap on it to cycle through their current activity stats.

 The app section of the Fitbit app is enabled for the Ace 3, but you can’t access any apps.
 Instead, when you view it you’ll see the three apps that are installed on the Ace 3: Alarms, Settings and Timers.

-Checking on your child’s activity is possible either through the Fitbit app on your phone, signed in as a parent account, or by viewing the Fitbit app on their phone or tablet.
+Checking on your child’s activity is possible either through the Fitbit app on your phone, signed in as a parent account or by viewing the Fitbit app on their phone or tablet.

-We enjoyed going back and looking at their sleeping habits, which was eye opening.
+We enjoyed going back and looking at their sleeping habits, which was eye-opening.
 It turns out, roughly every other night when we’d check on them before going to bed ourselves, they’re only acting like they’re sleeping.
-The Ace 3 recorded them falling asleep anywhere from 10 minutes up to 2 hours later.
+The Ace 3 recorded them falling asleep anywhere from 10 minutes up to two hours later.
 Serious talks were had, although their defense is that the Fitbit is wrong.
-Uh huh.
+Uh-huh.
 Sure.
-Next we know they’re going to be telling us a ghost put the Ace 3 on and that’s why it’s wrong.
+Next thing we know they’re going to be telling us a ghost put the Ace 3 on and that’s why it’s wrong.
 Even with both children pretending to be asleep, our personal observations of their sleeping habits during testing matched up with what the Ace 3 recorded.

-One thing we’d like to see Fitbit add to the app is rewards a kid can earn after reaching their goals.
-Be it ice cream from Sonic, or more screen time.
-Right now, the only rewards they can earn are badges and other small perks within the app.
+One thing we’d like to see Fitbit add to the app is rewards a kid can earn after reaching their goals, be it ice cream from Sonic or more screen time.
+Right now the only rewards they can earn are badges and other small perks within the app.

 A huge step up in battery life

-As we write this right now, both Ace 3’s currently have over 60% battery left some nine days after the last time they were charged.
-If nothing else, testing two Ace’s at the same time has proven that the battery life we experienced isn’t a fluke.
+As we write this right now, both Ace 3s currently have over 60% battery left some nine days after the last time they were charged.
+If nothing else, testing two Aces at the same time has proven that the battery life we experienced isn’t a fluke.

 Charging the Ace 3 takes anywhere from one to two hours, and if your child has it linked to their phone or tablet they’ll receive an alert from the Fitbit app when it’s fully charged.
 Otherwise, they can press the side buttons to check on the charge status.
 When the battery is fully charged, they’ll see a digital battery with a smiley face.

 When the original Fitbit Ace launched, we used the same kids for testing.
 Everything was fine until the Ace would die.
 It’d be put on the charger, only to be forgotten about for days at a time.
-Having battery life that extends well beyond a few days, and even the company’s eight-day estimate at the very least reduced the amount of downtime our kids have had with their Fitbit devices.
+Having battery life that extends well beyond a few days, and even the company’s eight-day estimate, reduced the amount of downtime our kids have had with their Fitbit devices.
 The company has clearly solved that complaint with the Ace 3.

 Bottom line